 The 2019 IDIS “Viitorul” Report on the Transparency of Local Public Administrations in the Republic of Moldova states that public consultation with citizens on key decisions is sporadic and riddled with deficiencies.
 The results show that 41% of the districts and 58% of the towns and villages monitored as part of the report have not held any public consultations during 2019.
 When consultations are being organised, the results of these processes are not being communicated to or shared with citizens.

 The practice of public consultations evolved significantly as part of the Ukraine’s Open Government Partnership action plans.
 In line with recommendations from the European Parliament Monitoring Mission to Ukraine, an online platform for public consultation of the Parliament (itd.rada.gov.ua) of Ukraine was created and duly incorporated into national legislation.
 The Government of Ukraine also launched a thematic web platform for communication with civil society and public consultations (kmu.gov.ua/gromadskosti).
+Among the other functions, this web platform features indicative schedules for public consultations organised by the executive authorities.
 At local level, the Kyiv City Council regularly uses public consultations to involve citizens in the decision-making process.

 The National Crosscutting Strategy for Decentralisation and Local Governance 2015-2020 stipulates that all decisions at the local level will be aimed to be taken with the participation of citizens and following equal, inclusive and transparent principles.
 In addition, the Law No. 146/2014 “On Notification and Public Consultation” specifies that local authorities should take all necessary measures to facilitate public consultation, including: